-How do you partner for breakthrough rather than breakdown: hurricanes, floods, fires, earthquakes, divisions, violence?
+How do you partner for breakthrough rather than breakdown: through divisions, violence, trauma, war, hurricanes, floods, fires, and/or earthquakes?
+What’s the cost of not partnering?

 Consider a majestic oak tree beginning to grow by breaking through a tiny acorn, underground, to sprout.
 It is not always easy and sometimes painful, yet life and growth await on the other side of breaking through.
 And it takes a combination of efforts including water, fertile earth and sun.
 What does this look like for us?

-I am inspired by how people come together to support and partner with each other, across what might normally be dividing lines, to get through disasters and pandemics.
-New Zealand’s Prime Minister Jacinda Ardern’s leadership inspires me, as do the leaders and teams I coach.
+I am inspired by how people come together to support and partner with each other, across what might normally be dividing lines, to get through disasters, pandemics, crisis, trauma.
+Our family has so appreciated the prayers and support globally as our grandson faced three heart surgeries-successful, thankfully!
+New Zealand’s Prime Minister Jacinda Ardern’s partner based leadership inspires me, as do the leaders and teams I coach and the coaches I mentor and supervise.

 How?
 By developing the following coaching skills, part of a larger set which also are characteristics of a high performing team and provide the necessary elements (water, sun, fertile soil) for development (note: these can also work well in families and communities!):

 - Creating clear expectations with timelines, accountability, and the understanding that staff or external partners coming to the leader with a challenge will come prepared with potential solutions rather than relying totally on one leader to solve it.
 Sounds simple, and in our rapidly changing VUCCA (Volatile, Uncertain, Culturally Complex, Ambiguous) world can easily become blurred.
-This shift from relying on one leader to solve everything frees up a lot of the leader’s time once it is established.
+This shift from relying on one leader to solve everything frees up a lot of the leader’s time to focus on fulfilling their organizational vision, once it is established.

 - Asking, “What do you want to achieve?
 How can I best support you in that?”
 Near the beginning of coaching, mentoring and coaching supervision sessions I ask, “What will be of greatest value to you, your team, your organization and stakeholders today?” which creates the session goal, followed by measures for success (how will we know when we achieve this?), followed by tying it into the bigger picture.
 Leaders who want to further develop their employees ask these questions during reviews and check in meetings and also seek to understand their external partners’ positions.